Skiing Bend Oregon is as accessible as it is rewarding. There is a reason why so many people love skiing near Bend Oregon each year.

 Ski Rentals Bend Oregon

-Powder House Ski & Snowboard: As one of the long-standing Bend local shops, Powder House is a go-to for ski rentals.
-They offer a wide selection of skis, snowboards, boots, and other equipment, as well as rental packages for all skill levels.
-Rent your downhill skis or snowboard from here to save some money if you’re going to Mt.
-Bachelor.
+• Powder House Ski & Snowboard: As one of the long-standing Bend local shops, Powder House is a go-to for ski rentals.

 Backcountry Skiing Near Bend

-For those looking for a more adventurous skiing experience, backcountry skiing near Bend is a must-try.
+For those looking for a more adventurous skiing experience, backcountry skiing near Bend can be rewarding.
 Here are a few great spots to explore:

 Tumalo Mountain: Located just 20 minutes west of Bend, Tumalo Mountain is one of the most accessible backcountry options near Bend.
 Tumalo is steep and offers a challenging backcountry ski experience with stunning views of the surrounding mountains.